Now that your paper has been published - what else can you do to ensure that your work gets noticed by more people in the research community?

 Academia.edu can be used:

-to share your research output immediately
+to share a permissible version of your research output immediately

 to receive comments and feedback from others at different stages of your research